 Preschool Program Information

-Registration for next school year will open on February 3, with the placement lottery taking place the first week of March.
-Please see below for information about the program, as well a checklist of the necessary steps to enroll in Centennial Preschool.
-More information can be found in our family handbook (not yet updated for 2025-2026).
+Please see below for information about the program, as well as checklist of the necessary steps to enroll in Centennial Preschool.
+More information can be found in our family handbook.

 - About Centennial Preschool